thewellnamed/shadow/GLOSSARY.md

 "Active" time is the cumulative time in which tracked casts are doing damage, including cast time.
 For DoTs and MF, the active time is the delta between start of cast and the last damage tick.
 For Mind Blast and SW:D, active time is the cumulative cast time.
 Haste is taken into account for
 Mind Blast via cast time.
-Unfortunately this isn't available for instant-cast spells (GCD is not tracked directly), so for SW:D active time is just
+Unfortunately this isn't available for instant-cast spells (GCD is not tracked directly), so instead either the GCD from the previous cast is used (if available), or else the default 1.5s GCD is used.
-`(number of casts) * 1.5`.

 ### Avg DoT Downtime